EdApp by SafetyCulture

 10. Not performing risk assessments

 Failure to recognize vulnerabilities to the integrity of PHI is another HIPAA violation example.
 HIPAA requires covered entities and their business associates to conduct a thorough risk assessment in order to identify and document risks to PHI.
-Doing so not only means doing due diligence but also helps in identifying flaws and enhancing information security.
-Performing a risk analysis assessment can save you from a lot of headaches caused by the previous HIPAA violation examples, such as hacking and data breaches.

 Author